bcrawfo01/docketMonitor/README.md

 ## Limitations
-The script depends on Google's servers so if [Google experiences performance issues](https://www.google.com/appsstatus), the script will experience errors.
+The script depends on Google's servers and CourtConnect’s servers so if either [Google](https://www.google.com/appsstatus) or CourtConnect experience performance or maintenance issues, the script will generate errors.<br>
 Apps Script has [quotas](https://developers.google.com/apps-script/guides/services/quotas).
 Attorneys with a substantial number of cases might hit quota limitations.
 You might also hit quota limitations if you use a free Google account.